 She has been a regional winner of both the San Francisco and Metropolitan Opera Auditions and has been active as a recitalist and oratorio performer in California, Arizona, and Hawaii.

 Ms. Sears taught on the Voice Faculty at the University of Southern California for ten years.

 She taught full-time on the faculty of California State University at Bakersfield for 20 years, where she had a studio of 20 voice students, directed the opera theatre and the jazz choir, taught class voice, diction for singers, Music Appreciation Online, and coached the singers for the musicals.

-She retired from full time college work last year and now is adjunct at CSUB and Bakersfield College in studio voice and opera.
+She retired from full time college work in 2013 and now is adjunct at CSUB and Bakersfield College in studio voice and opera.

 Kris Tiner is a California-based trumpet player, composer, and improviser.

 His music has been performed on five continents, his 50+ recordings have been enthusiastically reviewed in the international jazz press, and he has performance credits on MTV, NBC, PBS and Comedy Central.
 Tiner has been recognized with awards from ASCAP, IAJE, the American Composers Forum, Chamber Music America, Montalvo Arts Center, and the Kennedy Center.

 He is a member of the acclaimed Empty Cage Quartet, and he collaborates with New York guitarist Mike Baggetta in the duo Tin/Bag.
 Tiner also performs regularly with the Industrial Jazz Group, Chris Schlarb’s Psychic Temple, pianist Cathlene Pineda, the Los Angeles Trumpet Quartet and the Bakersfield Symphony Orchestra.